technomancy/leiningen/doc/TUTORIAL.md

 for each.
 You can copy one of these directly into the `:dependencies` vector in `project.clj`.

+Within the vector, "lancet" is what Maven calls the "artifact id".
+"1.0.1" and "1.0.1" are distinct versions.
+Some libraries will also have "group ids", which are displayed like this:

+    [com.cedarsoft.utils.legacy/hibernate "1.3.4"]

-The "artifact id" here is "lancet", and "1.0.1" is the version you require.
-Every library also has a "group id", though for Clojure libraries it is often the same as the artifact-id, in which case you may omit it.
-For Java libraries often a reversed domain name is used as the group id.
+The group-id is the text before the slash.
+Especially for Java libraries, it's often a reversed domain name.
+Clojure libraries often use the same group-id and artifact-id (as with Lancet), in which case you can omit the group-id.

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
 Relying on snapshot